malaybaku/VMagicMirror/docs/langs/_english/docs/face_tracker.md

 This section shows how each face tracking will work and what tracking settings are available

+Each tracking mode supports `Calibrate Face Pose` to adjust avatar's pose.

-Note that, avatar's facial settings is also in [Face](./face/) tab in setting window.
+Note that, avatar's facial settings is also available in [Face](./face/) tab in setting window.

 #### Web Camera (Lite)